mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 The jupyter-notebook *visualize_training_data-parallelization.ipynb* illustrates how the code works step-by-step, providing the explaination for each line.

-**2.2.2 Pytorch**: the scripts are located in the folder pytorch.
+**2.2.2 PyTorch**: the scripts are located in the folder PyTorch.
 Similarly to Tensorflow, there are scripts for distributed and default implementations.
 The framework is equivalent to Tensorflow implementation.
 The difference in the code is just the PyTorch style.

 ### 2.3 Application of the trained
  Deep Learning model to experimental HRTEM image